 CBI to review performance of investigators each month

-- The current quarterly reviews are carried out in all CBI branches and reviewed by the head of branches/zones.

-The Central Bureau of Investigation (CBI) has decided to review the performance of its investigating officers (IOs) on a monthly basis, a move aimed at increasing the efficiency of the agency, which has a pendency of at least 700 cases older than a year (according to the latest available data), officials familiar with the matter said on condition of anonymity.
+New Delhi: The Central Bureau of Investigation (CBI) has decided to review the performance of its Investigating Officers (IOs) on a monthly basis, a move aimed at increasing the efficiency of the agency, which has a pendency of at least 700 cases older than a year (according to the latest available data), officials familiar with the matter said on condition of anonymity.
 Currently, reviews are conducted every quarter.

-The review will also record whether formalities such as seeking prosecution sanction, expert opinions and proper marking of evidence are being done, the people cited above added.
+The review will also record whether formalities such as seeking prosecution sanction, expert opinions and proper marking of evidence is being done, the people cited above added.

-Another important objective of the monthly review is to prevent corruption and opportunities for corruption, the people said.
-In January, four agency officers including two deputy superintendents were arrested for weakening the agency’s investigation in bank fraud cases in lieu of huge bribes.
+Another important objective of the monthly performance review is to prevent corruption and opportunities for corruption the people said.
+In January, four agency officers including two Deputy Superintendents were arrested for weakening the agency’s investigation in bank fraud cases in lieu of huge bribes.

 The current quarterly reviews are carried out in all CBI branches and reviewed by the head of branches/zones.

-The decision to institute a monthly review has been taken by interim CBI director Praveen Sinha, who, according to one of the officers cited above, felt the pendency in CBI needs to be brought down.
+The decision to institute a a monthly review has been taken by Interim CBI Director Praveen Sinha, who, according to one of the officers cited above, felt the pendency in CBI needs to be brought down.
 To be sure, the monthly review is separate from ACRs (annual confidential reports) prepared annually for all government employees.

 According to the Central Vigilance Commission’s (CVC’s) annual report 2019, investigation was pending in 744 CBI cases for at least a year at the end of December 2019 out of which 678 were related to Prevention of Corruption (PC) Act.
 About 25 corruption cases have been pending for at least five years.
 Overall, a total of 1,239 investigations and enquiries were pending with CBI till December 2019.